piepieonline/ShipbreakerShipbuilder/README.md

   * Add the correct game path (note that you need to use double backslash in the path, eg: "D:\\\\SteamGames\\\\steamapps\\\\common\\\\Hardspace Shipbreaker")
   * Add your username as the author, eg: "Piepieonline"
 * Open the ShipbreakerShipbuilder project in unity
+* Accept the popup to upgrade APIs
 * Run `Shipbreaker/Update game catalog`
 ![Shipbreaker menu](Docs/ShipbreakerMenu.png?raw=true)
 * Restart unity
 * Run `Shipbreaker/Update known assets`
+* Restart unity
 * Run `Shipbreaker/Build and run`, and ensure that the freeplay menu has update - the Wombat should appear first, and the developer ships should appear at the end

 ## First steps